KLV: Key field

 The first few bytes are the Key, much like a key in a standard hash table data structure.
 Keys can be 1, 2, 4, or 16 bytes in length.
 Presumably, in a separate specification document, you would agree on a key length for a given application.
-Sixteen byte keys are usually reserved for use as globally registered unique identifiers, and the Value portion of such a packet usually contains a series of more KLV sets with smaller keys.
+Sixteen-byte keys are usually reserved for use as globally registered unique identifiers, and the Value portion of such a packet usually contains a series of more KLV sets with smaller keys.

 Length field

 Following the bytes for the Key are bytes for the Length field which will tell you how many bytes follow the length field and make up the Value portion.
 There are four kinds of encoding for the Length field: 1-byte, 2-byte, 4-byte and Basic Encoding Rules (BER).
 The 1-, 2-, and 4-byte variants are pretty straightforward: make an unsigned integer out of the bytes, and that integer is the number of bytes that follow.

 BER length encoding is a bit more complicated but the most flexible.
-If the first byte in the length field does not have the high bit set (0x80), then that single byte represents an integer between 0 and 127 and indicates the number of Value bytes that immediately follows.
+If the first byte in the length field does not have the high bit set (0x80), then that single byte represents an integer between 0 and 127 and indicates the number of Value bytes that immediately follow.
 If the high bit is set, then the lower seven bits indicate how many bytes follow that themselves make up a length field.

 For example, if the first byte of a BER length field is binary 10000010, that would indicate that the next two bytes make up an integer that then indicates how many Value bytes follow.
 Therefore, a total of three bytes were taken up to specify a length.